javieitez/mydocs/RoR_plain_and_simple.md

       root 'controller#action'

-# Configure Resources
+### Configure Resources

 Add the plural name of your resources to `config/routes.rb`.
 IE: Articles in a blog

     resources :articles

-This will create the CRUD actions, check them with ´rails routes´.
+This will create the CRUD actions, check them with `rails routes`.
 Next, create the controller for these.

     rails generate controller Articles

 Create the file `app/views/articles/new.html.erb` and add some content

-# Create forms,
+### Create forms,

 Use the `form_for` builder syntax.
 DB fields are preceded by a semicolon.